 Art 7(2): Individual Temporary Protection Status

-(1 year temporary residence permit with the option to obtain a permanent residence permit later, gray alien passport.
+(1 year temporary residence permit, gray foreigners passport.
 Also called De Facto status).

 A) Woman from Pakistan, divorced from her abusive husband after forced marriage, fled because her family plans to kill her.